fls-bioinformatics-core/genomics/utils/README.markdown

 Place to put general utility scripts/tools.

+ *  `cd_set_umask.sh`: setup script to automagically set umask for specific directory
+ *  `do.sh`: execute shell command iteratively with range of integer index values
+ *  `makeBinsFromBed.pl`: create bin files for binning applications
+ *  `makeRegularBinsFromGenomeTable.R`: make bin file from set of chromosomes

+See below for more detailed usage documentation.

 cd_set_umask.sh
 ---------------
 Script to set and revert a user's umask appropriately when moving in and out of a